Dead or Alive 5: Dead or Alive 5 Ultimate

 Dead or Alive 5 Ultimate is an updated version of DOA5 released in September 2013 for the PlayStation 3 and Xbox 360, available at retail and digitally.
 Ultimate includes new modes and some features from Dead or Alive 5 Plus, as well as several new stages and fighters (including Ninja Gaidens Rachel and Momiji, and Virtua Fighters Jacky Bryant, as well as the return of Dead or Alive 2 characters Leon and Hayate's amnesiac karateka identity, Ein), and all-new features such as two-on-two online multiplayer tag team battles, among many other changes.
 Three new female characters: Marie Rose, Phase-4 and Nyotengu, joined the game's roster in 2014.

 A free digital version, titled Dead or Alive 5 Ultimate: Core Fighters, which features four playable characters and the online mode, with additional characters and story mode content available as purchasable downloadable content, was released for the PlayStation 3 via the PlayStation Store alongside the retail version.
 An arcade version titled Dead or Alive 5 Ultimate: Arcade was developed in a co-operation with Sega (Ringedge 2 Hardware) for a release only in Japan later in 2013, which is also including the three new characters who was introduced in this version as DLC for console version.

 Dead or Alive 5 Last Round

 Dead or Alive 5 Last Round for the PlayStation 3, PlayStation 4, Xbox 360, Xbox One and Microsoft Windows (through Steam) was released in February 2015 for the consoles, and the next month on Steam.
 It has a digital-only release for the PlayStation 3 and Xbox 360 and a physical release for the PlayStation 4 and Xbox One, including a free-to-play version for the latter consoles.
 Among other changes, the original Dead or Alive boss Raidou returns as a cyborg, along with a new female character named Honoka.
 Including this version, the game had 12 million downloads.

-Slot Dead or Alive 5

-A DOA5-based pachinko slot machine released by Universal Entertainment in 2016.

-Dead or Alive 5 Infinite

-Dead or Alive 5 Infinite (生死格斗5无限) is a DOA5-based mobile video game made exclusively for the Chinese market by Chinese developer Tianxi Entertainment.
-It was released for the Android and iOS devices in 2017.
-Unlike the other versions of DOA5, Infinite is not a fighting game but is rather using action role-playing game mechanics.